D$^2$-DPM: Dual Denoising for Quantized Diffusion Probabilistic Models: Experiments

-To further validate the performance of our D$^2$-DPM, we conducted two sets of high-density step generation experiments under the conditions \{$scale$ = 1.5, $\eta$ = 0.0$|$1.0, $steps$=250\}, with the results shown in Table \ref{table:2}.
-Evidently, our metrics consistently surpass PTQD, which have previously demonstrated strong competitive advantages in earlier experiments.
+To further validate the performance of our D$^2$-DPM, we conduct two sets of high-density step generation experiments under the conditions \{$scale$ = 1.5, $\eta$ = 0.0$|$1.0, $steps$=250\}, with the results shown in Table \ref{table:2}.
+Evidently, our metrics consistently surpass PTQD, which demonstrated strong competitive advantages in earlier experiments.